NVIDIA/cuda-quantum/docs/sphinx/using/basics.rst

   as :func:`cudaq.spin.i`, :func:`cudaq.spin.x`, :func:`cudaq.spin.y`, :func:`cudaq.spin.z` may be used to construct more
   complex spin Hamiltonians on multiple qubits.

-  Below is an example of a spin operator object consisting of a `Z(0)` operator, or a Pauli Z-operator on the 0-th qubit.
+  Below is an example of a spin operator object consisting of a `Z(0)` operator, or a Pauli Z-operator on the zeroth qubit.
   This is followed by the construction of a kernel with a single qubit in an equal superposition.
   The Hamiltonian is printed to confirm it has been constructed properly.